Invocations

 Aldous Harding - Stop your tears (2014)

-Chatting about the exhibition, Célia Muller apologizes for the nebulous conversation.
-She's keen not to say too much.
-She walks on eggshells so as not to fall into a space where pathos encroaches on the drawing.
-So as not to impede the state into which it might plunge us.
-The works engage us in a form of introspection, a plunge both into ourselves and into the artist's imagination, which combines the real with the evanescence of memory, or even the dream-nightmare.
-“When I draw, I break, I disappear.
-Her drawings are as much about escaping and fleeing as they are about obsessively pursuing faded memories.
-Celia Muller's relentless work is synonymous with anamnesis: a process of memory retrieval through additions, subtractions, fabrications and, of necessity, transformations of an altered narrative.
+When discussing the exhibition, Célia Muller apologises for the nebulous conversation.
+She doesn’t want to say too much about it.
+She walks on eggshells so as not to fall into a place where the pathos would encroach on the drawing.
+To not hinder the state into which it could plunge us.
+The works engage us in a form of introspection, a dive into both ourselves and the artist’s imagination which combines reality with the evanescence of memory or even the nightmare dream.
+“When I draw, I leave, I disappear.”
+The drawings reflect her escapes, her flights, as much as an obsessive pursuit of vanished memories.
+Celia Muller works relentlessly where drawing is synonymous with anamnesis: a memory journey built up through additions, subtractions, fabulations and necessary transformations of an altered story.

-In this troubled journey, music merges with gesture and intuition.
-Before long, we're exchanging ideas and realizing that we're working in the same way: within a musical bubble where a few tracks or albums are listened to over and over again, to the point of disgust.
-Repetitive listening installs us in a state, an emotion, a mood that will set the tone for our projects.
-As I write this text, I'm listening to Aldous Harding, Stop Your Tears, a song that Célia Muller has been listening to incessantly since we started preparing the exhibition.
-She sends me a playlist, and I'm amused to note that she's much more talkative when she's talking about music.
-From Lingua Ignota to Fever Ray and Uboa, she mainly listens to women's voices with intense energies and universes.
-The tracks combine cathartic, brutal and violent moments with others that are more melancholy, dreamlike and comforting.
-I imagine her with her headphones screwed on, looking out of a window, at home, in the studio or elsewhere.
-I imagine the mental escape this “hole in the wall” provides.
-Beyond these openings, the sky has a special place.
-Like memory, the sky is an infinite space in constant metamorphosis.
-Just as the artist fixes fragments of her story, she fixes moments, states of cloudy, stormy, opaque, charged, luminous skies.
-Sky and memory share the same immensity, agitation, thickness and unpredictability.
-A space of disturbance.
+On this hazy journey, music merges with gestures and intuitions.
+Quite quickly we discuss this subject and we realise that we work in the same way: within a musical bubble where a few tracks or albums are listened to over and over again, until we’re sick of them.
+Repetitive liste- ning puts us into a state, an emotion, a mood that sets the tone for our projects.
+As I’m writing this text, I’m listening to Aldous Harding’s, Stop Your Tears, a song that Célia Muller has been listening to constantly since she started preparing for the exhibition.
+She sends me a playlist and I notice amusedly that she is much more effusive when she talks about music.
+From Lingua Ignota to Fever Ray, via Uboa, she mainly listens to the voices of women with intense energies and universes.
+The pieces combine cathartic, brutal and violent moments with others that are more melancholic, dreamlike and comforting.
+I imagine her with her headphones wrapped around her head, looking out of a window, at home, in her workshop or elsewhere.
+I imagine the mental escape provided by this “hole in the wall”.
+Beyond these openings, the sky finds a prominent role.
+Just like memory matter, the sky is an infinite space undergoing constant metamorphosis.
+In the same way that the artist fixes on fragments of her story, she fixes on moments, on states of cloudy, stormy, opaque, charged or luminous skies.
+The sky and the memory share the same immensity, the same agitation, the same thickness and the same unpredictability.
+A space of disruptions.

-Here we encounter hands extracted from anonymous and personal photographic sources.
-Unidentifiable hands that hark back to my story, hers and yours.
-It's here that fragility is transformed into an unlimited, collective force.
-Célia Muller tirelessly draws on a common material that never ceases to elude us.
-A dark, impalpable and alienating matter through which we learn to define ourselves, to undo ourselves and to exist.
+We encounter hands taken from anonymous and personal photographic sources.
+Unidentifiable hands that refer to my story, to her story, to yours.
+This is where the fragility transforms into an unlimited strength because it is collective.
+Célia Muller tirelessly draws on common material that conti- nues to elude us.
+A dark, impalpable and alienating matter through which we learn to define ourselves, to unravel ourselves and to exist.

 Julie Crenn